 Polène No. 9 Bag (£310)

 Polène No. 7 Bag (£320)

-Made in Barcelona by traditional artisans, The Sant's bags are, quite literally, on every WWW UK team member's wish list right now.
+Made in Barcelona by traditional artisans, The Sant's bags are on every WWW UK team member's wish list.
 With their signature scrunchie handles and structured bodies, their play on proportion makes them look all the more premium.

 The Sant Kinchaku Mini Leather Tote (£405)

 The Sant Furoshiki Leather Tote (£340)

 Mashu is an ethical handbag brand that is designed in the UK and handcrafted by expert artisans in Greece.
 Using only sustainably sourced materials that don't harm the environment, it's a mid-range purchase you can feel good about.

 Mashu Rivera Bag (£320)